With spring approaching, my thoughts turn to “green” and what that word means to me as a woven shibori expert and natural dyer.

 Then each student was encouraged to experiment with all the yellow dyes, but when it came time to dye their shibori woven fabrics, they were restricted to using only ONE yellow plus indigo.
 It was interesting to observe how that limitation resulted in very coherent “collections” of fabrics.

 A “Green” Process for Shibori

 This year’s weld plants are just starting to come to life in my garden after a very tough winter.
 It seems like a good time to explore green and new growth shades for a spring scarf.
 The weld I dried from last year’s garden makes a clear, beautiful yellow and, when combined with my organic indigo vat, it should result in some lovely greens.
-I’ve used one of the woven shibori scarf blanks The Oriole Mill weaves for me and is available here.
+I’ve used one of the woven shibori scarf blanks The Oriole Mill weaves for me.
 Refer to this past blog on using a shibori blank–no need for you to weave your own.
 Following is the abbreviated process I took to make my new scarf for spring.

 Step 1: Scour the fabric.

 The shibori scarf blank is woven of mercerized cotton–it’s very clean with no waxes in the fiber, but it will dye best if scoured.
 Put it into a pot with a little bit of neutral soap and boil it for about 10 minutes.
 Then, rinse it well and squeeze out all the excess moisture.